wplib/wplib-box/FAQ.md

 The logs for a Docker container can be viewed using the command `docker logs foo`, where `foo` is the name of the container whose logs you wish to view.

+To get a list of containers you can run the following command:

+    docker container ls

+To see just the names run this command:

+    docker container ls --format '{{.Names}}'

+At the time of this writing the container names in WPLib Box were _(though not all run all the time):_

+- mailhog
+- mariadb
+- mysql
+- memcached
+- redis
+- php5_fpm
+- php7_fpm
+- apache
+- nginx
+- proxy

 In the case of the webserver containers, these logs contain both the access and error log entries.

 ## Glossary